TV-Rename/tvrename/cmd-line.md

 {:.cli}
 /createmissing
-* Creates directories if they are missing.
+* Creates folders if they are missing.

 {:.cli}
 /ignoremissing
-* Ignore missing directories.
+* Ignore missing folders.

 {:.cli}
 /norenamecheck